 The Victorian Disability Worker Commission must consider a notification within 60 days of receiving it.

-The Victorian Disability Worker Commission can take a range of actions after considering a notification.
+We can take a range of actions after considering the notification.
 These include:

 - counselling the disability worker

-- referring the notification to an appropriate entity
+- referring the notification to the appropriate entity, for example the NDIS Quality and Safeguards Commission

-- requiring a student to undergo a health assessment
+- requiring a registered disability worker to undergo a performance assessment or health assessment

 - investigating the disability worker

-- taking action regarding the worker, such as issuing a prohibition order
+- taking action regarding the worker, such as issuing an interim prohibition order

 The Victorian Disability Worker Commission will provide reasonable assistance to individuals who wish to make a notification about a disability worker.
 This may include assisting the individual to make the notification in writing, or to clarify the nature of the notification.